manuel-rabade/rpi_gateway/README.md

 - `if [ -f $file.orig ]; then diff -u $file.orig $file; fi` where
   `$file` could be any in this repo

+- see `root/examples/mrtg.cfg` for a mrtg example setup to monitor the Raspberry Pi gateway

 License
 -------